 Arkville, New York

 This calming trip through the Catskills seems to traverse a storybook setting over rustic bridges, bubbling streams, and through colorful valleys — which makes sense as the railway’s trademark ride is the Rip Van Winkle Flyer, which features a glass-domed dining car and meanders through the haunts of the most famous sleeper in history.
-Other events include twilight music trains and train-robbery barbecues, set against some of the most spectacular fall backdrops in America.
+Other events include the Taste of New York trains, where you can sample a whole ride’s worth of local food and beverages, and train-robbery rides set against some of the most spectacular fall backdrops in America.

 The most scenic five weeks in Vermont are during leaf-peeping season, and this railroad operates five days a week, so you can see it all by train no matter when you go.
 The most popular ride is the three-hour fall foliage excursion, chugging to the top of Ludlow Mountain for the best perspective on the scenery.
-Friday nights bring cocktail rides through the colors along the Connecticut River, and Saturday night you can enjoy a three-course gourmet meal on Green Mountain’s dinner train.
+Weekends bring Lounge 91 rides from Burlington to Middlebury, where the passing bright colors get a live music soundtrack.
+Saturday and Sunday nights, you can also enjoy a three-course gourmet meal on Green Mountain’s dinner train.

 If you wanna get a jump on the fall colors and don’t feel like waiting until it interferes with college football, head to Alaska where this train runs through the fall colors of Denali National Park starting in summer.
 The twelve-hour trip to Fairbanks stops in Wasilla, Talkeetna, and Denali National Park.
 And on clear days, you’ll see all those fantastic leaves fronting the snow-capped peak of the tallest mountain in America at Denali.